Manta-Network/docs/docs/guides/TrustedSetup.md

 Note that this will create a copy of the repository in your current directory.
 You now have the source code for our client and can run it by following the instructions below.

 ### Registration
+(TODO: Update these screenshots when server is finalized)

 You will be signing your contribution with an Ed25519 signature.
 Only participants who register their public key with Manta Network beforehand will be allowed to participate, so you must follow these steps to generate and then register a public key:
 1. **Generate Signature Keypair**: The client you downloaded above will generate your private/public signature keypair for you.
 Navigate to the `manta-rs` directory (created in the above `clone` step) and run
 ```sh